polincdev/DummyCastle/README.md

 ## Test

-The below tests were prepared without use of any kind of testing framework in order to make them compatible between Java and Dart.
+The below tests were prepared without a use of any kind of testing framework in order to make them Java and Dart versions compatible.

-Given the following variables:
+Given the following global variables:

 ```java
 String password = "Password";
 String plainText = "TestPlainText";
 String plainText1 = "TestPlainText1";